Join us for 30 Days of Reading Fun for Beginning Readers! This series is perfect for children who are ready to begin learning to read!

-One of my very favorite things in the world is teaching children to read (I even wrote a book about it…just a little subtle plug, haha).
+One of my very favorite things in the world is teaching children to read!
 As far as my own children are concerned, all of them have learned to read (or are currently learning) at different ages and stages of their development.
 I never want learning to read to become a chore or something they dread.
 Rather, I want it to be fun and meaningful!
 That’s why I decided to do this 30 Days of Reading Fun for Beginning Readers series.
 I want to show parents (and teachers) that learning to read can be fun and interactive while simultaneously embodying multiple modalities!

 (And yes…I have made a habit out of month-long series here on the blog.
 I love the challenge of doing an activity every day for a consecutive month.
 I have done 31 Days of Indoor Activities for Toddlers, 31 Days of Outdoor Activities for Toddlers, and 31 Days of Pumpkin Activities.
 Unfortunately September only has 30 days, so we are making due with a 30-day series.)